About Lily & JTMN

 Je t’aime… moi non plus (translated as “I Love you… me neither) is a song by rebellious French rock icon, Serge Gainsburg.
 Racy, intense and contradictory, the song’s title epitomizes the relationship the French have with romance (love, lust or otherwise).
 Paris is supposed to be the eternal city of amour, and it can be.

 However, since arriving here many years ago, I continuously find myself victim—with varying degrees of willingness—to the city’s tormented sensual power… which inevitably leads to all kinds of amorous misadventures.
-From ferociously passionate to absurdly funny, the stories, snippets and features in this blog (and those in the book) will hopefully: make you laugh and/or cry; make you love men or hate them; feel better for having made some of the same stupid mistakes; or grant you a little window into the je t’aime or the je ne t’aime pas of Paris.
+From ferociously passionate to absurdly funny, the stories, snippets and features in this blog (and those in my book Je T’Aime, Me Neither) will hopefully: make you laugh and/or cry; make you love men or hate them; feel better for having made some of the same stupid mistakes; or grant you a little window into the je t’aime or the je ne t’aime pas of Paris.

 About Lily la Tigresse